ProFlowers: History

 ProFlowers, later called "Provide Commerce", was started by Jared Polis in 1998.
 In February 2006 Liberty Media Corporation (NYSE:L; LMC.B) purchased Provide Commerce, Inc. (Nasdaq: PRVD) for a sum of $477 million in cash, at which point Provide Commerce became a wholly owned subsidiary of Liberty Media.
 Provide Commerce also offers fruit, sweets and gift baskets direct from the supplier through its Gourmet Food Business Unit, which includes the brand names Cherry Moon Farms, Secret Spoon and Shari's Berries.

 In 2007 Provide Commerce was selected as one of California's Best Places to Work (Sponsored by Employers Group 2007).

 In 2008 Provide Commerce acquired RedEnvelope, a seller of gifts.

 In 2010, Provide Commerce acquired Personal Creations, a personalized gifting company.

 In June 2013, Provide Commerce acquired Gifts.com, a premium gifting company.

 In November 2014, Provide Commerce acquired Sincerely, a mobile app gifting startup.

 In 2014, flower delivery service Florists' Transworld Delivery agreed to buy ProFlowers and its sister gifting brands for $430 million, creating a combined company with over $1 billion in revenue.
 FTD Cos. completed its purchase of Provide Commerce Dec.
 31, 2014.

+In August 2019, PlanetArt, a subsidiary of the Claranova Group, acquired the assets of Personal Creations from FTD Companies, a U.S. floral and gifting company.
+Personal Creations was an online retailer of personalized products, including gifts and affiliated brands such as Gifts.com.